andr6/DocDropper/README.md

 Begin by `./dropper/vector.payload.ps1` is the encoded payload in the active Macro.

-Next, `./stub/pwn.ps1` is the main payload to execute during infection
+Next, `./stub/pwn.ps1` is the main payload to execute during infection.

 ```